mmistakes/minimal-mistakes/_drafts/project-loom.md

 The output is what we expected.
 The two virtual threads run concurrently, and the main thread waits for them to terminate.
 We'll explain all the information printed by the log in a while.
 For now, let's focus solely on thread name and execution interleaving.

-Other than the factory method, we can use a new implementation of the `java.util.concurrent.ExecutorService` tailored on virtual threads, called `java.util.concurrent.ThreadPerTaskExecutor`.
+Besides the factory method, we can use a new implementation of the `java.util.concurrent.ExecutorService` tailored on virtual threads, called `java.util.concurrent.ThreadPerTaskExecutor`.
 Its name is quite evocative.
 It creates a new virtual thread for every task submitted to the executor:

 ```java
 @SneakyThrows